As we are coming out of lockdown and into the recovery stages, we have created a new page for reopening and guidance for our members – view here.

 Business closures and the three-step plan

 Previous measures meant that all non-essential businesses were to close, enforceable by law with some exceptions of supermarkets, health shops, pharmacies, post offices and banks.
-View our Visit Southampton blog, Southampton – Still Open for Business, for a list of stores still currently trading in the BID area.
+On 25 May the Prime Minister announced the timeline for businesses to reopen in the coming months as follows:

-For those companies who may be reopening, new ‘COVID-19 secure’ guidelines are now available to help businesses get up and running and workplaces operating as safely as possible.
+For those companies who may be reopening in the coming weeks, new ‘COVID-19 secure’ guidelines are now available to help businesses get up and running and workplaces operating as safely as possible.
 The guidance is based on five key points:

 1. Work from home, if you can